myrdup/internshipM1_ProductsSimplification/README.md

 2,3 -> 4

 # Contents
-1. Evaluation : contains encoding of evaluation function, which can evaluate any element in some difference ring Z(x,y_i...)[z][p_j,p_j^-1...] described by a tower of shape {{x,1,1},{y_i,lamda_i,0}}...,{z,rho,0},{p_j,alpha_j,0}} given with fitrst indices necessary for the evaluation of the P-mononmials.
+1. **Evaluation** : contains encoding of evaluation function, which can evaluate any element in some difference ring Z(x,y_i...)[z][p_j,p_j^-1...] described by a tower of shape {{x,1,1},{y_i,lamda_i,0}}...,{z,rho,0},{p_j,alpha_j,0}} given with fitrst indices necessary for the evaluation of the P-mononmials.
-2. SetReduce: implementation of set's size reduction, i.e. computation of a Pi-extension of minimal size, and representations in it of the P-monomials of the input P-extension
+2. **SetReduce**: implementation of set's size reduction, i.e. computation of a Pi-extension of minimal size, and representations in it of the P-monomials of the input P-extension
-3. SynchroDegReduce: implementation of 2 methods for degree reduction, simple and synchronized, i.e. computation of a P-extension with P-monomial with alphas of minimal degree, and representations in it of the P-monomials of the input P-extension
+3. **SynchroDegReduce**: implementation of 2 methods for degree reduction, simple and synchronized, i.e. computation of a P-extension with P-monomial with alphas of minimal degree, and representations in it of the P-monomials of the input P-extension
-4. CombSetDegReduce: implementation of 3 scenarios to get a degree-reduced AND set-reduced Pi-extension, and representations in it of the P-monomials of the input P-extension
+4. **CombSetDegReduce**: implementation of 3 scenarios to get a degree-reduced AND set-reduced Pi-extension, and representations in it of the P-monomials of the input P-extension
-5. genRandomTest: function to generate valid inputs, i.e. P-extensions and valid first indices for their evaluations, with alphas in the rational; field  rational field  Z(x).
+5. **genRandomTest**: function to generate valid inputs, i.e. P-extensions and valid first indices for their evaluations, with alphas in the rational; field  rational field  Z(x).

 # Howto
 see the information associated to every function with ?NameOfFunction